dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 ### Subscriptions
 The metadata API returns a list of pubsub subscriptions that the app has registered with the Dapr runtime.
 This includes the pubsub name, topic, routes, deadletter topic, and the metadata associated with the subscription.

+### Enabled features
+A list of features enabled during build time, this does not include the features from Configuration spec.

 ### App connection details
 The metadata API returns information related to Dapr's connection to the app.
 This includes the app port, protocol, host, max concurrency, along with health check details.